On the uniqueness of elliptic K3 surfaces with maximal singular fibre

 \end{Corollary}

-Prop.~\ref{Prop:wild} is easily verified with Tate's algorithm \cite{Tate}.
-Here we shall only give the proofs for the three cases which we will need in this paper: fibre types $II, III$ and $I_n^*$ in characteristic $2$.
-We work with the general Weierstrass equation
+Proposition~\ref{Prop:wild} is easily verified with Tate's algorithm \cite{Tate}.
+Here we shall only give the proof in characteristic $2$ (the case considered in the next two sections).
+We work with the general Weierstrass form

 In characteristic $2$, the discriminant reads